xdp-project/bpf-examples/pping/README.md

 ## Design and technical description
 !["Design of eBPF pping](./eBPF_pping_design.png)

+eBPF pping consists of two major components, the kernel space BPF program and the userspace program.
+The BPF program parses incoming and outgoing packets, and uses BPF maps to store packet timestamps as well as some state about each flow.
+When the BPF program can match a reply packet against one of the stored packet timestamps, it pushes the calculated RTT to the userspace program which in turn prints it out.

 ### Files:
 - **pping.c:** Userspace program that loads and attaches the BPF programs, pulls